EventStore/documentation/docs/cloud/faq/cluster_provisioning.md

-# Cluster Provisioning
+# Cluster provisioning

 ### Are there plans to support automatic VM resize?
-Either online or offline, but without having to do back up and restore the cluster.
+Either online or offline, but without having to back up and restore the cluster.

 You will be able to do an online instance resize, but it won't be auto-scaling.
 You will have to initiate it yourself.